HannimalCrackers/Parseltongue/posts/004_hannimalcrackers.md

 Wait, why is my environment full of curses and fake things?
 ![screenshot](http://hannimalcrackers.github.io/parseltongue/img/fakeandcurses.png)

 Been spinning my wheels trying to figure this out.
-Calling it a night.
+So frustrating.
 Maybe I shouldn't have installed wsgi in the environment?
 That's my only guess right now.
+Calling it a night.

 ![screenshot](http://hannimalcrackers.github.io/parseltongue/img/fail_180814.png)